Our Foundational Approach

 Over the next three years, we will purposefully partner with patients, residents, and family caregivers in their direct care, the design of our programs and services, and our advocacy efforts.
 We will be a leading example of patient, resident, and family caregiver partnerships focused on improved patient experience and outcomes.
-We will leverage our Changing Care initiative to create best practices of partnering with patients, residents, and family caregivers in direct care and the co-design of services.
+We will leverage our Care Partnership Office to create best practices of partnering with patients, residents, and family caregivers in direct care and the co-design of services.
 We will enhance the role of our patient, resident and family councils and increase representation of patients, residents, and family caregivers on program and organizational councils, initiatives and advocacy efforts to truly draw on the wisdom and lived experience of our patients and their families.
 We will integrate a philosophy of “caring with” in all interactions.

 Advocacy and Collaborations for Innovation and System Change